CLAT PG Paper Analysis 2025: Difficulty Level & Expected Cut Off

 Subject-wise Breakdown:

-Constitutional and Criminal Law: There were 3 passages each from Constitutional and Criminal Law.
+Constitutional and Criminal Law: There were three passages each from Constitutional and Criminal Law.
 These subjects saw a mix of difficulty levels, with Constitutional Law being moderate to easy and Criminal Law being moderately challenging.

 Jurisprudence: Two passages on Jurisprudence featured direct questions.
 Indirect questions referring to cases were absent, making these passages relatively easy.